minio/docs/source/administration/server-side-encryption/server-side-encryption-sse-s3.rst

 You can skip this step if you intend to use only client-driven SSE-S3.

-Use the :mc-cmd:`mc encrypt set` command to enable automatic SSE-S3 protection of all objects written to a specific bucket.
+Use the :mc:`mc encrypt set` command to enable automatic SSE-S3 protection of all objects written to a specific bucket.

 .. code-block:: shell